Helping Clients Build Practical, Detailed Trusts

 When you have worked long and hard to build an estate that leaves something for your loved ones, you need to consider how those assets will be managed after you are gone.
 Maybe your heirs are too young to responsibly manage them.
 Maybe they simply do not have the financial know-how that you did when investing.

-At Storey Law Office in Coon Rapids, I can help you find more effective estate planning tools that preserve your legacy and give something of real value to the people you care about.
+Many people ask “Isn’t a will enough for my estate plan?”
+In short, probably not.
+Talk to me, attorney Jeffrey J. Storey at Storey Law Office in Coon Rapids.
+I can help you find more effective estate planning tools that preserve your legacy and give something of real value to the people you care about.
 A trust is a prime example of those tools.

 Why A Trust Might Be Your Best Bet

 Through a trust, you can dictate how and when money is distributed to heirs and beneficiaries.
 A trust also prevents many estate tax issues that often arise from lump-sum estate gifts.

 By setting up your assets in a trust, you can:

 - Ensure that assets are properly distributed after you are gone.
 Through a trust, you can create distribution stipulations for the trustee to follow.
 For example, you may dictate that funds can be distributed only for educational purposes or that a beneficiary cannot receive the funds until they earn a college degree.

 - Ensure that assets are properly managed after you are gone.
 A trust can help you outline how funds will be used.
 For example, funds may need to be invested for further growth, with distribution arising only out of responsible investment.